Smilez1985/llm_conversion_framework/README.md

 └── output/               # Build Artifacts appear here
 ```

----

-## 👥 Who Uses This?

-> *"We reduced our deployment time for custom LLMs on Rockchip boards from 2 days to 45 minutes.
-The auto-packaging is a lifesaver."*
-> **— StartUp Robotics, Berlin**

-> *"Finally, a way to teach students cross-compilation without spending 3 weeks on environment setup.
-The GUI makes complex toolchains accessible."*
-> **— Applied Sciences University, Munich**

-> *"Privacy was our main concern.
-With the Local RAG feature, our hardware specs and docs never leave our local network."*
-> **— Industrial IoT Integrator**

----

 ## 📟 Supported Hardware

 | Family | Status | Chips | NPU/GPU | Features |